 ‘Insane – and be sacked immediately?’

-‘You can mention I spoke with you, don’t bring parties into it, just mention the possible hacking-to-be.
-You might be thanked.’
+‘You can mention I spoke with you, don’t bring parties into it, just mention the possible hacking – you might evenbe thanked.’

 They arrived, not the next day but two days later, the assailants tried the ‘unexpected’ way, up the sheer cliff, straight into the holding pit.

-It was pretty straightforward – the gas, the opened floor, the long dinghy below, enough provisions for them to survive a week, steering wheel lashed, one of the three tanks attached, motor on, in gear, out to sea.
+It was pretty straightforward really – the gas, the opened floor, the long dinghy below, enough provisions for them to survive a week, steering wheel lashed, one of the three fuel tanks coupled, motor on, in gear, out to sea.

-Back near the pool, he asked, ‘Over to your Plan C.’
+Back near the pool, he said, ‘Over to your Plan C.’

-‘It’s more subtle, Miles, more psychological. t hits him where it hurts.
+‘It’s more subtle, Miles, more psychological., it hits him where it hurts.
 What does a man like Johanssen care about most?’

 ‘Face, yes.
 He can always get more money.
 What he can’t get is another daughter.’

 He was appalled.
 ‘That’s a thousand times worse than what I’ve done.
 And your sex call us ruthless.’